 Something else worth mentioning is the WF-SP800N’s great noise isolation.
 There was barely any outside interference that pulled me away from the music.
 The buds do a surprisingly good job of minimizing sound leakage as well; my fiancée couldn’t even tell I was blasting hip-hop songs right across from her.
 In addition, the volume levels are well balanced and don’t get obnoxiously loud, nor do they distort sound when listening at max volume.

-Sony WF-SP800N: Sony Headphones app and special features
+Sony WF-SP800N review: Sony Headphones app and special features

 Sony’s mobile app has been updated with some new features and a cleaner, easy-to-navigate interface.
 You’re blessed with a host of options to personalize these buds, from the controls to the soundstage.
 Most of your time will be spent playing with the EQ; users can create their own sound profiles by adjusting the frequency levels or selecting from nine different presets that each lend themselves well to specific genres.
 They’re all on point.